Arborator/arborator-backend/README.md

 with `<X>` equal to your python version

 ## Setting the python virtual environment
+WORKS WITH PYTHON 3.8   (DOESNT WORK FOR 3.10 !!!)
 Preferably, first create a virtualenv and activate it, perhaps with the following command:

 ```